Stono/terminator/README.md

 # terminator
 This is me playing around with Convolutional Neural Networks.

 In this example; I've made a terminator which is trained to make a decision on if it should shoot an armed, or an unarmed person.
-It's a super complex 2 layer ConvNet using a SoftMax classifier to decide on a binary output of if the terminator should kick ass or not.
+It's a super complex (lol) 2x20 layer ConvNet with the nodes using **ReLU** (Rectified Linear Unit) activation, anda **SoftMax** classifier to decide on a binary output of if the terminator should kick ass or not.

 If you do `node index.js`, terminator doesn't really know what to do, he might shoot people, he might not.
 It just so happens in the run I did below he decided to shoot both people.
 Silly terminator.